-The staff of the Pulmonary Hypertension Center at Boston Medical Center is comprised of four physicians and one nurse practitioner with expertise in pulmonary hypertension and a dedicated clinic staff.
+The staff of the Pulmonary Hypertension Center at Boston Medical Center is comprised of physicians and a nurse practitioner with expertise in pulmonary hypertension and a dedicated clinic staff.
 The center is directed by Dr. Elizabeth Klings, an Associate Professor of Medicine at Boston University School of Medicine, who is an international expert in the care of patients with pulmonary hypertension related to sickle cell disease, and has been caring for patients with PH for nearly 20 years.
 Dr. Klings is a member of the American Thoracic Society, the American Society of Hematology and the Pulmonary Hypertension Association and lectures locally, nationally and internationally on topics related to PH.